Software and Hardware I Use

 - Laptop

-- I use a ThinkPad X220, which is capable of handling my everyday portable tasks, but I am already looking into the next device for this purpose.
+- I use a ThinkPad T14 Gen 1, which is capable of handling most of my tasks.

 - PC

 - My desktop is an Acer NITRO, purchased for its great price-to-performance ratio.
 It features an RTX 3060, an 11th-gen i5 processor, and 16GB of RAM.
-I use the open-source NVIDIA driver, which works seamlessly with Xorg.
+I use the open-source NVIDIA driver, which worked seamlessly with Xorg and mostly works well with wayland.

 - Phone

 - I have a Google Pixel 5 with GrapheneOS installed.
-I'm not particularly a fan of phones, but I do prioritize privacy.
+I'm not particularly a fan of phones, so it is works for me.

 Things I don't use